Nefariusmag/telegram_bot/README.md

-Телеграм бот для управления дженкиинсом для GISTEK
+#Telegram bot to alert about fail test

+Web server to get requests and resend to user in telegram

 --Setup:

-Установить `docker` и `docker-compose`
+Install `docker` и `docker-compose`

-Сделать конфиг `config.py` по аналогии с `config.py.example` Создать `.env` по аналогии c `.env.example`

-Запустить приложение
+Create `.env` from `.env.example`, we need add TOKEN and URL PROXY

-`docker-compose up -d`
+Run `docker-compose up -d`